 Social Security Administration Toll-free Hot Line (questions about Medicare enrollment and eligibility and requests for the Medicare and You handbook)

-Texas Department of Aging and Disability Services Information and Referral Hot Line (statewide services for seniors and locations of Area Agency on Aging offices)
+Texas Health and Human Services Commission (services for seniors and locations of Area Agency on Aging offices)

 Texas Department of State Health Services (questions about health facility compliance and licensure)